Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - All COUNTER Reports and Standard Views of COUNTER Reports

    * - Database
      - Name of a specific database for which usage is being requested (default: all).
-Support for this filter is optional but recommended for the reporting website.
+Support for this filter is recommended but OPTIONAL, i.e. report providers can decide whether to support the filter or not.
      - DR

    * - Data_Type